OL 333 Climate Smart Agriculture

 What Students think about OL 333 Climate Smart Agriculture.

 Hi Tim, Please find attached Assignment 5 for OL 333.
-I really enjoyed this assignment, I thought that the activities made sense and the training program I have developed is looking great (I even feel like I want to take this training myself!)!
-I thoroughly enjoy this course and I was actually looking forward to taking this one!!
+I really enjoyed this assignment, I thought that the activities made sense and the training program I have developed is looking great (I even feel like I want to take this training program myself!)!
+I was actually looking forward to taking this course and I have thoroughly enjoyed it.
 Great course!
 Anne Desrochers, Barbados.